IhateCreatingUserNames2/Aura_CEAFv3/datalogs/readme.md

 **AuraCEAF V3** is a sophisticated cognitive architecture designed to serve as an external scaffolding for Large Language Models (LLMs), enabling the development of persistent, adaptive, and self-regulating AI agents.
 Instead of treating the LLM as a monolithic black box, AuraCEAF wraps it with a suite of Python modules that simulate an "internal world," forcing the model to operate according to principles of cognitive self-awareness, metacognition, and continuous identity evolution.

-This project is heavily inspired by the theoretical dynamics proposed in the **RC+ξ (Recursive Convergence under Epistemic Tension)** framework, translating its abstract concepts into a practical, observable, and controllable engineering solution.

 ## Core Philosophy: Simulating an Internal World